MykolaKud/Brazilian_E-com_Analytics_project/README.md

 The analysis revealed duplicates in two columns.

 ### Investigating Duplicate `order_id` in `olist_order_payments_dataset`
 Since `order_id` is unique in the orders dataset, we can assume that a single order may have multiple payments.
-To verify this, we extract all duplicate values and check some of them.
+To verify this, let's extract all duplicate values and check some of them.

 [Checking order_id for duplicates reason SQL query](https://github.com/MykolaKud/Brazilian_E-com_Analytics_project/blob/3927b8e62abab4786a08f1ce5c3f79890d1c350a/Preparing_dataset_for%20analysis/Checking%20order_id%20for%20duplicates%20reason.sql)